cadre/tcomb-builder/docs/builder.md

 ### Summary

 Get the tcomb options object from this builder.
-A `LazyTemplateProvider` instance must be provided to at least the top level `getOptions` call.
+An instance of `LazyTemplateInterface` must be provided to at least the top level `getOptions` call.
 That same instance will then be made available recursively to all inner builders when their `getOptions` methods are called.

 ### Parameters

-**lazyTemplateProvider**: `?LazyTemplateProvider`
+**lazyTemplateProvider**: `?LazyTemplateInterface`